 TOO MANY CORPSES TO CREMATE

 One key measure the military has implemented is for corpses to be “thoroughly disinfected.”
-This contrasts with the North Korean government’s order that all hospitals cremate all corpses.
+This contrasts with the North Korean government’s order that hospitals cremate all corpses.

 “There’s just too many bodies [to be cremated in the military] and they didn’t want news [of the cremations] to leak outside the military,” Daily NK’s military source explained.